vaibhav0000patel/Topical-Sentiment-Analysis/README.md

 # Topical-Sentiment-Analysis
-ML model that recognises how much the text is related to data of a particular topic which the model is trained with.
+ML model that recognizes how much the text is related to data of a particular topic which the model is trained with.
 Modular structure of the code makes it easier to understand and modify it.

 ### How to use
 #### Step 1 : Install requirements in either Pyhton2 or Python3